 Are These Mouth Guard For Teeth Grinding Or Can I Wear Them With Braces?

 - Well, yes.
 Obviously, injuries can occur even if you have an appliance or braces fixed in your mouth and these cases, you can get hurt even worse.
 This is why a fixed mouth guard can help you stay safe.
 For this mouth guard, you need to contact your dentist or orthodontist who will get it especially made for you.
 The thing to remember: Never wear an appliance or braces if you’re part of an extreme sport because in such situations damage can be more severe.

 How To Take Care Of Your Mouth Guard?

 We know that your mouth guard for teeth grinding is very important to you, so we lined up a few points that will help you in taking care of your mouthguard.

-• Remember the fact that mouth guards are made of semi-solid materials which mean they can change their shape when in contact with high temperatures.
+- Remember the fact that mouthguards are made of semi-solid materials which means they can change their shape when in contact with high temperatures.
 To prevent a shape change, always make sure you keep them at the right temperature.

-• Whenever you visit your dentist, tell him about your experience with the mouth guard.
+- Whenever you visit your dentist, tell him about your experience with the mouth guard.
 Also, specify the problems if they exist.
-Also, always bring the mouth guard to the dentist whenever you visit, this allows the dentist to have a better look on things.
+Also, always bring the mouthguard to the dentist whenever you visit, this allows the dentist to have a better look at things.